tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Arcane Contact

 These gloves improve your ability to contact, detect, and distinguish supernatural forces, provided you can touch some material object connected to a force.
-If, for example, you are improvising a ritual to gain a vision related to the scary artifact you just found, touching the artifact will help.
-The benefit is modest, determined by the GM, and possibly secret.
 The gloves provide no protection against the supernatural forces that touching an artifact might usher into your soul.
 Quirk: Always cracks knuckles.

 #### Archer's Gauntlets